troy/troy.github.com-blog-old/source/_posts/2017-10-31-diy-360-review-how-i-asked-colleagues-for-anonymous-feedback-about-myself.markdown

 3. What is Troy worst at?
 4. When I interact with Troy, it's (choose one): Painful; Tolerable; Unremarkable; Enjoyable; Great; Describe it yourself
 5. Complete the sentence: "My own work with Troy would be more gratifying if he…"
-6. Tell my anything - things I suck at, life advice, whatever.
+6. Tell me anything - things I suck at, life advice, whatever.

 If you do this, adapt the questions and answers to your personality and situation.
 I've this twice, so the questions above